balajialg/Datahub-Test-Repo/admin.md

 **What does admin access in the hub mean?**

-Admin feature provides the necessary access required to operate the hubs successfully.
-If you are an admin user, you can access the following features,
+Admin feature provides the necessary access required to support students using your hub.
+If you are an admin user, you have access to the following features,

 1. You can start and stop the students' server as part of your dedicated hub
-2. You can access the student server to debug issues in their instance Check this image to know your privileges for the admin option
+2. You can access the student server to debug issues in their instance

+Check this image to know your privileges for the admin option

 ```{figure} images/admin.png